 Samurai wasp EPA application

-BMSB is one the biggest biosecurity threats facing New Zealand and is frequently intercepted at our borders.
+The Brown Marmorated Stink Bug (BMSB) is one the biggest biosecurity threats facing New Zealand and is frequently intercepted at our borders.
 It has the potential to cause significant economic damage to the horticulture industry and to home owners due to its invasive nature.

 Download the Samurai wasp Q&A here.